-Hypertension increases systolic and diastolic blood pressure above normal.
-The Joint National Committee (JNC) 8 classifies human blood pressure into normal, prehypertension, grade 1 hypertension, and grade 2 hypertension [1].
-Hypertension is now a global problem because of its increasing prevalence.
+"Hypertension increases systolic and diastolic blood pressure above normal.
+The Joint National Committee (JNC) 8 classifies human blood pressure into normal, prehypertension, grade 1 hypertension, and grade 2 hypertension" [1].
+"Hypertension is now a global problem because of its increasing prevalence.
 According to the American Heart Association, after suffering from hypertension for 20 years, the American population has reached up to 74.5 million, and almost 90-95% of cases are unknown.
 Hypertension is a degenerative disease that is a serious problem today.
 Hypertension is categorized as a silent disease or a silent killer because the patient does not know he has hypertension or does not know before checking his blood pressure.
-The incidence of hypertension increases with age [2].

-The national hypertension prevalence, according to Riskesdas 2013, was 25.8%.
+The incidence of hypertension increases with age" [2].
+"The national hypertension prevalence in 2013, was 25.8%.
 The highest was in the Bangka Belitung Islands (30.9%), while the lowest was in Papua Island (16.8%).
 Based on these data, only 1/3 were diagnosed, and the remaining 2/3 were undiagnosed.
 Data shows that only 0.7% of people with high blood pressure take antihypertensive drugs.
 It shows that most people with hypertension are unaware that they have hypertension or are getting treatment.
 Hypertension kills nearly 8 billion people worldwide and 1.5 million people annually in the East-South Asia region.
 About a third of adults in South-East Asia suffer from hypertension.
-In addition, hypertension often occurs in patients with an age range of 35-44 years (6.3%), 45-54 years (11.9%), and age 55-64 (17.2%).
-Meanwhile, according to economic status, the highest proportion of hypertension is at the lower middle level (27.2%) and middle (25.9%) [3].
+In addition, hypertension often occurs in patients with an age range of 35-44 years (6.3%), 45-54 (11.9%), and age 55-64 (17.2%). vears Meanwhile, according to economic status, the highest proportion of hypertension is at the lower middle level (27.2%) and middle (25.9%)" [3].

-The danger of uncontrolled hypertension can cause dangerous complications, such as coronary heart disease, stroke, chronic kidney failure, brain disorders, and visual disturbances.
-Target organ damage due to hypertension will depend on the magnitude of the increase in blood pressure and the length of time the condition of increased blood pressure is undiagnosed or untreated [4].

-Riskesdas data in 2013 shows that the Indonesian population suffering from kidney failure is 0.2% or 2 per 1000.
-The highest prevalence of kidney failure is in Central Sulawesi

-Province, at 0.5%.
-More than 2 million people worldwide receive treatment with dialysis or kidney transplantation, and only about 10% experience these treatments [3].

-At first, chronic kidney failure does not show typical symptoms, so it is often too late to detect.
+"The danger of uncontrolled hypertension can cause dangerous complications, such as coronary heart disease, stroke, chronic kidney failure, brain disorders, and visual disturbances.
+Target organ damage due to hypertension will depend on the magnitude of the increase in blood pressure and the length of time the condition of increased blood pressure is undiagnosed or untreated" [4].
+"In 2013 shows that the Indonesian population suffering from kidney failure is 0.2% or 2 per 1000.
+The highest prevalence of kidney failure is in Central Sulawesi Province, at 0.5%.
+More than 2 million people worldwide receive treatment with dialysis or kidney transplantation, and only about 10% experience these treatments" [3].
+At first, chronic kidnev failure does not show typical symptoms, so it is often too late to detect.
 Signs and symptoms from kidney failure are widespread and can be found in other diseases, one of which is hypertension.
 Hypertension is the second most common cause of end-stage renal failure after diabetes mellitus.
 In fact, according to several studies, hypertension is one of the risk factors for increasing death in hemodialysis patients [5].
-Based on the background described above, a problem can be formulated: how is the relationship and comparison between hypertension grades 1 and 2 to the incidence of chronic kidney failure?
-The study aimed to determine the relationship and comparison between hypertension grades 1 and 2 on the incidence of chronic kidney failure.

-Literature Review

-Hypertension, better known as high blood pressure, is a condition where a person's blood pressure is above the average or optimal limit of 120 mmHg for systolic and 80 mmHg for diastolic, which occurs chronically (in the long term).
-This disease is categorized as silent because the patient does not know he has hypertension before checking his blood pressure [1; 2].

-In the early stages, most hypertensive patients show an increased cardiac output followed by an increase in peripheral resistance, which results in a persistent increase in blood pressure.
-Increased peripheral resistance in essential hypertension occurs gradually over time, while autoregulation occurs in a short time [1].
+"Hypertension, better known as high blood pressure, is a condition where a person's blood pressure is above the average or optimal limit of 120 mmHg for systolic and 80 mmHg for diastolic, which occurs chronically (in the long term).
+This disease is categorized as silent because the patient does not know he has hypertension before checking his blood pressure" [1,2].
+"In the early stages, most hypertensive patients show an increased cardiac output followed by an increase in peripheral resistance, which results in a persistent increase in blood pressure.
+Increased peripheral resistance in essential hypertension occurs gradually over time, while autoregulation occurs in a short time" [1].